Save on HVAC costs with smart thermostats and more efficient equipment

 Set your heat lower

-• 16 to 19°C where people are active
+• 16 to 19°C where people are doing physical work

 • 16°C in any room when nobody is on site

-Check specific temperature ranges for your business type and activity in the Carbon Trust’s Heating and Ventilation guide.
+Check specific temperature ranges for your business type and activity in Carbon Trust’s Heating and Ventilation guide.

 Avoid overcooling in offices